PopnPrimp/popgym/resources.md

 * [Self-Defense Starter Kit](https://www.selfdefensestarterkit.com)- Zine turned Website with a bunch a great videos
 * [21 Effective Self-Defense Techniques](https://www.jenreviews.com/self-defense-techniques/)- Some intro to BJJ with many techniques that we teach at our own workshops.
 * [Safe to Train](http://www.safetotrain.com/)- List of schools round the country the promote safe spaces
-* [Home Alive](http://www.teachhomealive.org)- Great resources and tps on self-defense
+* [Home Alive](http://www.teachhomealive.org)- Great resources and tips on self-defense
 * [Got A Girl Crush Catcalling Citation](http://www.gotagirlcrush.com/ccc)- Cards to confront street harassers with!
 * [Cards Against Harassment](http://www.cardsagainstharassment.com/)- Some more cards with messages to quiet street harassers
 * [Stop Street Harassment](http://www.stopstreetharassment.org/our-work/nationalshhotline/)- Organization providing support and resources to those who face street harassment, including a national hotline to talk to somebody if you need to.